benlansdell/Docker4DeepLabCut2.0/README.md

 Here are my tips for setting up your GPU machine (ubuntu 18.04): https://github.com/DeepLabCut/Docker4DeepLabCut2.0/wiki/Installation-of-NVIDIA-driver-and-CUDA-10

+## Modifications

+This fork of the DeepLabCut repo makes a few changes.
+In particular, it installs a local copy of DeepLabCut, thus allowing for custom forks/branches/versions of DLC to be used, instead of the DLC version in pip repositories.
+To use this fork, you should copy your own DeepLabCut repo to this directory under ./DeepLabCut.

+It also installs ray[tune] so the image can be used for hyperparameter optimization on a cluster.

 NOTE: [this container does not work on windows hosts](https://github.com/NVIDIA/nvidia-docker/issues/43)